 Knowing what you’re getting into before you start can help you jump right in and maintain focus throughout your time with your band members.
 Getting together for jam sessions or to go over old songs is great, but ask yourself if this is really going to push your band forward.

 Know what the point of your practice is before you even get together.
 Do you have an upcoming show?
 Are you preparing to record your album soon?
 What songs do you need to know?
 Where are you currently struggling?
 Figure out what you need to accomplish and double down.

 Learn more ways to make the most of your time in the rehearsal room and beyond.
 Download the free ebook: The Musician’s Guide to Getting More Done.

 A common problem in band practice sessions is that band members get together and lose sight of their goals.
-Distractions get in the way, and time ends up being used for unproductive tasks.
+Distractions (like social media) get in the way, and time ends up being used for unproductive tasks.

 Here are a few things you can do to limit distractions during band practice:

 - Turn off your cell phone (don’t turn it on vibrate, but off.
 Checking for notifications can lead your mind astray.)

 - Don’t try multitasking.
 It doesn’t work.